Staff /Volunteer Listing

 Marina Pavlov, President CEO

-Marina Pavlov is the President and CEO of the Florida Association of Nonprofit Organizations, Inc; a statewide resource center for Florida’s 54,000 nonprofit organizations.
-She assisted in the organizing efforts to form Florida Nonprofits in the late 1980 and early 1990.
+Marina Pavlov is the President and CEO of the Florida Association of Nonprofits, Inc; a statewide resource center for Florida’s almost 51,000 public charities.
+She assisted in the organizing efforts to form the Florida Association of Nonprofits in the late 1980 and early 1990.
 She developed Florida Nonprofits programs, educational resources, and advocacy efforts.